Edgar Rice Burroughs wrote Barsoom for Barsoomians.

 they have no choice, they have to play the game in order to keep up.

-The trouble is that the Barsoomian economies cannot keep up, they aren't
+The trouble is that the Barsoomian economies cannot keep

-Barsoom from utter economic collapse.
+thing that saves Barsoom from utter economic collapse.
 But still,

-with its lower rates of activity, Barsoomians find themselves selling off their accumulated
+with its lower rates of activity, Barsoomians find themselves selling off

-on line and worked intensively, herds of thoats are slaughtered.
+are brought on line and worked intensively, herds of thoats are slaughtered.